 Most Sold Induction Cooktop

-DUXTOP 1800-Watt Portable Induction Cooktop Countertop Burner 8100MC is the most sold induction cooktop.
+DUXTOP 1800-Watt Portable Induction Cooktop Countertop Burner 8100MC is the most sold and one of the best induction induction burner available online.
 View price and more details of this cooktop

 Given below is a comparison table of the top 10 most popular induction cooktops I came across my research.